In digital communications, an eye diagram provides a visual indication of how noise might impact system performance.

 For a complete list of EyeScope measurements definitions, refer to 'Measurements' in the Communications System Toolbox™ User's Guide.

-For instructions on how to perform basic EyeScope tasks, see the EyeScope reference page.
+For instructions on how to perform basic EyeScope tasks, see

 This section provides a step-by-step introduction for using EyeScope to import eye diagram objects, select and change which eye diagram measurements EyeScope displays, compare measurement results, and print a plot object.